Medical care in Thailand

 Common situations:

-• Just discharged after surgery, hospital said "arrange home care"
+• Just discharged after surgery — the hospital said 'arrange home care' but didn't explain what that means

-You live in Thailand but the post-hospital landscape feels foreign.
-You need clarity on what's realistic.
+You live in Thailand but the post-hospital landscape feels unfamiliar.
+You need clarity on your options without being sold into the most expensive one.

 Common situations: